jbetancur/react-data-table-component/README.md

 }
 ```

-Now when `onTableUpdate` is triggered and `MyComponent` re-renders `DataTable` will not re-render becuase `columns` has not changed.
-Also, noteice that `this.updateState` did not change because it's defined as a class method and therefore is only created once.
+Notice that `this.updateState` does not require memoization.
+That's because `this.updateState` is defined as a class method and therefore only created once.
+This however,  is a different matter with function components.

 #### Optimizing Functional Components
 If you're building functional components you get access to React Hooks such as `useMemo` and `useCallback`.
 In this example, simply wrap `columns` in a `useMemo` callback and your `updateState` into `useCallback`: